 At the beginning of 2017 we reviewed the current systems in place for homework which included collating parent and carers responses to a survey that was made available online.
 Taking into account the views expressed within the survey, year leaders have worked together to form a consistent approach to homework.
+This was further reviewed at the end of 2020.
 The homework will no longer include half termly projects as it was clear from the feedback given that these were not proving to be particularly helpful.

 Specific homework arrangements for Year groups are as follows -